Gabbyogunbiyi/Project_PowerPlatform/README.md

 The **Microsoft Power Platform** is a suite of low-code/no-code tools designed to help businesses automate processes, gain insights from data, and build custom solution.
 The Power Platform suite includes:

-1. **Power BI**: A business analytics tool that provides interactive data visualizations and business intelligence capabilities.
-It helps businesses gain insights from their data, track performance, and make informed decisions.

-2. **Power Apps**: A low-code app development platform that allows businesses to create custom applications to solve specific business needs.
-These apps can be used across devices and help streamline processes like order management, inventory tracking, and customer engagement.

-3. **Power Automate**: A tool for automating workflows and repetitive tasks across different applications.
-It helps businesses automate processes like approvals, notifications, data entry, and more, improving efficiency and reducing errors.

-4. **Power Virtual Agents**: A platform for building AI-powered chatbots that can engage with customers, provide support, and automate simple tasks.
-It can be used for customer service automation, internal communications, and more.

-5. **Dataverse**: A centralized data platform that standardizes data storage and management.
-It ensures consistent, secure, and easily accessible data across the organization, enhancing collaboration and real-time insights.

 ---